yelinguin/beng/content/page/about.md

 ---
-title: "About"
+title: "About me"
 date: 2017-07-04T23:18:59+07:00
-draft: true
+draft: false

 subtitle: ""
 tags: []
 ---

-My name is Sumet Rungruangbaiyok, just try blogging.
-Nothing more than that.
+My name is Sumet Rungruangbaiyok,

+just try blogging. nothing more than that.